YlliKllokoqi/OperaHouse/README.md

 - [Project collaboration rules](PROJECT_RULES.md)
 - Additional design and use-case documents are available in the `docs` directory.

-## Current milestone

-Phase 1 and the messaging reliability work in Phase 2 are implemented.
-Phase 3 administration and performance management is implemented in code; its database migration and complete lifecycle still require local end-to-end verification.

-The current Phase 3 verification steps are:

-1. Apply the `AddPerformanceAdministration` migration.
-2. Verify anonymous requests receive `401` from admin endpoints.
-3. Verify an Admin JWT can create, update, publish, and cancel performances.
-4. Verify only published future performances are visible and bookable publicly.

 See the [roadmap](docs/ROADMAP.md) for payments, ticketing, invoicing, observability, testing, security, and Azure deployment plans.

 ## Important production note